hafsahsiddiqui/sql-projects/A24 Films/README.md

 ## 📊 Tableau

 After performing the SQL analysis, I imported the dataset into Tableau to create a dashboard that brings the insights to life.
-Instead of visualizing every query, I focused on the most impactful metrics and trends to help decision-makers quickly understand A24’s performance and strategic opportunities.
+Instead of visualizing every query, I focused on the most impactful metrics and trends to quickly understand A24’s performance and strategic opportunities.

 **Dashboard Highlights:**
 - ROI Performance: showcases ROI across budget categories, star-attached films, and director experience levels, highlighting which projects deliver the highest profitability.